k3po/k3po/specification/wse/SPEC.md

 When processing a binary HTTP upstream request the server generates an HTTP upstream response for the emulated WebSocket.

-See [Binary as Text](#binary-as-text) for details of processing a text HTTP upstream request.
+See [Text Encoding](#text-encoding) for details of processing a text HTTP upstream request.

-See [Binary as Escaped Text](#binary-as-escaped-text) for details of processing an escaped text HTTP upstream request.
+See [Text Escaped Encoding](#text-escaped-encoding) for details of processing an escaped text HTTP upstream request.

-See [Binary as Mixed Text](#binary-as-mixed-text) for details of processing a mixed text HTTP upstream request.

 If the emulated WebSocket cannot be located for the HTTP upstream request path, then the server MUST generate an HTTP response with a `404 Not Found` status code.